PaulineAnnBar/ETH-DENVER-DAOtributor/README.md

 cd packages/hardhat
 # Copy the contents of .env.example to .env.local
 cp .env.example .env.local

-# Navigate inside the 'next-app' folder
+# Then Navigate inside the 'next-app' folder
-cd packages/next-app
+cd ../next-app
 # Copy the contents of .env.example to .env.local
 cp .env.example .env.local
 ```
-* Fill out the variables inside `.env.local` using your keys, urls, and seed phrase you saved.
+* Fill out the variables inside `.env.local` using your keys, urls, and seed phrase you saved during the earlier steps.

 > **Why do we need to set environment variables?**
 > In our .env.local file is where we will store the API keys, urls, and seed phrase that our DApp will use.
 It's good practice not to expose these values in our code and store them in a file that will be hidden.
 That way, when we push to GitHub, our Accounts with fake money won't get drained.
 (Yes, they drain accounts on Testnet)